 Whilst the responsibility for ensuring that there are no unlawful discrimination rests with Senior Management, the attitudes of employees/associates are crucial to the successful operation of fair employment practices.
-In particular, all employees/associates should:
+All employees/associates should:

 - 1. Comply with the company's policy and arrangements. - 2.
 Not discriminate in their day-to-day activities or induce others to do so. - 3.
-Not victimise, harass, or intimidate other staff or groups on the grounds specified in the policy statement. - 4.
-Inform their manager if they become aware of any discriminatory practice.
+Not victimize, harass, or intimidate other staff or groups on the grounds specified in the policy statement. - 4.
+Inform their manager if they become aware of any discriminatory practice. - 5.
+Promoting an inclusive environment that meets the needs of all learners, irrespective of age, disability, gender reassignment, race, religion or belief, sex or sexual orientation, relationship status or pregnancy